 The Consumer Product Safety Commission (CPSC) decided to begin regulating bunk bed safety for adults and children alike back in 1999.
 The commission did this to combat its estimated rate of child fatalities (10 per year) along with thousands of preventable injuries.
 A few examples of the federal safety requirements from the CPSC include:

-To read all of the CPSC’s safety regulations, please visit: https://www.cpsc.gov/content/cpsc-issues-federal-safety-standard-for-bunk-beds.
+Feel free to read all of the CPSC’s safety regulations for bunk beds.

 It is important for parents and caregivers to be aware of the dangers that children and young adults face simply from using loft-style beds.
 Due to these hazards, the American Academy of Pediatrics (AAP) recommends that children under 6-years-old don’t use the top bunk.
 The academy offers some other safety tips, which could be helpful for young adults as well:

 Even though the CPSC regulates loft and bunk-style bed safety, distributors sometimes fail to ensure that the beds are designed in a way that reasonably prevents consumer injuries.
-If you are worried that you may own a recalled bunk bed or want to stay on top of consumer updates on product safety from the CPSC, you can visit: https://www.cpsc.gov/Recalls.
+If you are worried that you may own a recalled bunk bed or want to stay on top of consumer updates on product safety, you can visit the Consumer Product Safety Commission.